-Demodicosis generally occurs either as a localised or a generalised skin disease.
+Demodicosis generally occurs either as a localised or generalised skin disease.
 Clinically, a less severe squamous demodicosis and more severe pustular demodicosis may be distinguished.

-Pruritus is not usually a feature in uncomplicated cases, but is sometimes seen with secondary bacterial pyoderma.
+Pruritus is not usually a feature in uncomplicated cases but is sometimes seen with secondary bacterial pyoderma.

-Canine Localised Demodicosis (CLD) usually occurs with highest incidence in dogs less than 6 months old, but can also be seen in dogs aged up to 2 years as one or several small, circumscribed, partially hairless non-inflammatory patches, mainly on the face and the forelegs.
+Canine Localised Demodicosis (CLD) usually occurs with highest incidence in dogs less than 6 months old but can also be seen in adult dogs as one or several small, circumscribed, partially hairless non-inflammatory patches, mainly on the face and the forelegs.
 However, it may also be seen in adult dogs.
-Very often eyelids and a narrow periorbital ring are affected causing a "spectacled" appearance of the lesions.
-Most cases of juvenile-onset localised demodicosis appear as squamous demodicosis and are characterized by patches of dry alopecia, scaling, erythema, folliculitis and thickening of the skin.
-In most cases this form is non-pruritic.
-CLD is not generally serious and often resolves spontaneously within 6 to 8 weeks without treatment.
+Very often, eyelids and a narrow periorbital ring are affected causing a "spectacled" appearance of the lesions.
+Most cases of juvenile-onset localised demodicosis appear as squamous demodicosis and are characterised by patches of dry alopecia, scaling, erythema, folliculitis and thickening of the skin.
+In most cases, this form is non-pruritic.
+CLD is not generally serious and often resolves spontaneously within 6-8 weeks without treatment.
 Relapses are rare because the host has usually regained full immunocompetence.